 Understanding More About Codependency

-Clinicians generally believe that codependency is learned behavior.
-People learn it from watching and imitating other people that display the same type of behavior.
-Codependency is so prevalent in some families that it can pass from down from one generation to another.
+Clinicians generally believe that codependency is a learned behavior developed from watching and imitating others who display the same behavior.
+Codependency is so prevalent in some families that it can even be passed down intergenerationally.

 Clinicians agree that codependency is a behavioral condition that affects a person’s ability to have a healthy and mutually happy relationship.
-One of the signs of a codependent relationship is a person that forms or maintains relationships that are one-sided, abusive, or emotionally destructive.
+Codependent relationships tend to include an individual that forms or maintains one-sided, abusive, or emotionally destructive relationships.

-Researchers became interested in the topic of codependency after learning that people struggling with addictions often had relationships with other people who became codependent on them.
-Today, this discovery has led to the discovery of a broader definition of codependency.
-The term codependency can refer to any codependent person from a dysfunctional family or relationship.
-That relationship can pertain to a spouse, parent, sibling, friend, or coworker.
+Researchers became interested in codependency after learning that people who misuse substances often had relationships with others who became codependent on them.
+Today, this discovery has led to a broader definition of codependency which can refer to any person who is codependent from a dysfunctional family or relationship.
 Clinicians have also noted similar patterns of codependency in families where there are instances of mental illness.
-Regardless of how the codependency starts, it has a major impact on family relationships.

-While codependency due to addictions and alcoholism is common, codependency is also common in relationships where there are factors in food addictions, work addictions, sexual addictions, or gambling.
-Underlying problems such as physical, emotional, or sexual abuse are often the cause of codependency.
+While codependency due to addictions and alcoholism is common, codependency is also common in relationships that involve food addictions, work addictions, sexual addictions, or gambling.
+Although codependent behavior isn’t necessarily an indicator of mental illness, underlying problems such as physical, emotional, or sexual abuse may be the root cause of codependency for some.

-When family members or partners don’t know how to appropriately deal with addictive behaviors in someone they care about, it creates family dysfunction.
-People without addictive tendencies suffer from fear, anger, pain, or shame, but they ignore it or deny it.
-They won’t talk about their emotions or confront them.
-It’s easier to repress their feelings and disregard their own needs in favor of the addicted person’s needs.
-They develop unhealthy ways of coping such as detaching themselves from others, avoiding them, and pretending the problems don’t exist.
+When family or partners don’t know how to appropriately handle addictive behaviors in someone they care about, it often creates family dysfunction.
+People without addictive tendencies may experience fear, anger, pain, or shame because of the relationship but ignore it or deny it.
+For some, it’s easier to repress the feelings and disregard their own needs in favor of the addicted person’s needs.
+They may develop unhealthy ways of coping, such as detaching themselves from others, avoiding them, or pretending the problems don’t exist.

-Codependency is common among men and women and they tend to be equally loyal, but this study in the Journal of Substance Abuse shows that the characteristics of codependency manifest differently in men and women.
+Codependency is common among men and women, and they tend to be equally loyal, but a study in the Journal of Substance Abuse shows that the characteristics of codependency manifest differently in men and women.
 In the study, codependent women showed the following five characteristics: